Lagom-VPN/ansible-xray/roles/remnanode/README.md

 ## Author Information

-This role is part of the lagomvpn.remnawave collection created by the LagomVPN Team.
+This role is part of the lagomvpn.xray collection created by the LagomVPN Team.